ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 Even for non developers, helping to test pull requests for bug fixes and features is still immensely valuable.
-Ansible users who understand writing playbooks and roles should be able to add integration tests and so Github pull requests with integration tests that show bugs in action will also be a great way to help.
+Ansible users who understand writing playbooks and roles should be able to add integration tests and so GitHub pull requests with integration tests that show bugs in action will also be a great way to help.